 Examples of how researchers across the country have used the AFRI program include:

 Each year the AFRI Requests for Applications (RFA) are published on the NIFA website – generally sometime in the late fall or winter.
 Proposal guidelines and submission deadlines are outlined in the RFA.

 The maximum term of a grant is ten years, and most grants are offered for up to five years.
 Reimbursement for indirect costs is limited to not greater than 22 percent of the grant total.
 Indirect costs may also be counted as matching grants, provided that the combined total of reimbursements for indirect costs and indirect costs used for the match does not exceed 22 percent.

-The 2008 Farm Bill added five new grant categories to those that already existed under either the NRI or IFAFS:
+The 2008 Farm Bill added five new grant categories to those that already existed under either the NRI or IFAFS, including:

-The priority grant category for the viability and competitiveness of small and medium sized family farm operations was carried over from IFAFS.
+The priority grant category for the viability and competitiveness of small and medium-sized family farm operations was carried over from IFAFS.
 Carried over from NRI is the requirement that all grant categories should emphasize sustainable agriculture wherever applicable.
-The new farm bill lengthens the maximum grant term from five years to ten years to accommodate in particular classical plant and animal breeding projects and long-term agro-ecological systems research.
+The 2008 Farm Bill lengthened the maximum grant term from five years to ten years to accommodate in particular classical plant and animal breeding projects and long-term agro-ecological systems research.